silent7-x/html-js-ts-coffee-cu-fork/README.md

+Forked from Cyfrin Updraft Full-Stack Web3 Development Crash Course in order to add getAddressToAmountFunded function in the index-ts.ts script.

 # HTML TS Buy Me A Coffee

 This is a website for the minimal code form the foundry full course, in specific, the `FundMe` codebase, which can be found here: